12 Home Staging Tips for Homeowners Trying to Sell

 Research Shows Benefits for Sellers

-Twenty-three percent of the buyers’ and sellers’ agents who responded to the NAR survey said staging increased the dollar value offered between 1% and 5% compared with similar nonstaged homes on the market.
-And 31% reported that staging a home for sale greatly decreased the amount of time the home was on the market.
+Twenty percent of the buyers’ and sellers’ agents who responded to the NAR survey said staging increased the dollar value offered between 1% and 5% compared with similar nonstaged homes on the market.
+And 27% reported that staging a home for sale slightly decreased the amount of time the home was on the market.

 You Have Competition

 As soon as you list your home for sale — whether you’re selling traditionally or with owner financing — you start competing with every other house in the neighborhood and the surrounding area.
-Depending on that competition, as well as your goals for getting the house sold and buying a new one, staging could be a worthwhile strategy for making your home stand out.
+Depending on that competition, as well as your goals for getting the house sold and locking in a new home loan and buying a new home, staging could be a worthwhile strategy for making your home stand out.

 Expectations Can Be High

-Buyers who watch home renovation shows may have high expectations for what your house should look like.
-Sixty-eight percent of the NAR 2021 Profile of Home Staging respondents said buyers were disappointed by how homes they looked at compared with homes they saw on TV.
+Decor in TV shows may set high expectations among some buyers for what your house should look like.
+Ten percent of the NAR 2023 Profile of Home Staging respondents said buyers were disappointed by how homes they looked at compared with homes they saw on TV.

 Should You Hire a Professional Stager?